 The Contact Cycle

 When a client’s account turns delinquent, it’s important to avoid being too prompt when starting the contact/collection cycle.
-Contacting them the week they go delinquent gives the appearance of a grace period; contacting them the hour they go delinquent give the appearance of desperation and needlessly aggressive policies.
+Contacting them the week they go delinquent gives the appearance of a grace period; contacting them the hour they go delinquent gives the appearance of desperation and needlessly aggressive policies.

-Email is a safe choice for your initial contact with delinquent clients, however you should be prepared to escalate through multiple contact methods should they fail to respond.
-Phone calls are by far the most personal contact method, however they’re also the hardest to verify should the conflict come to a legal head.
+Email is a safe choice for your initial contact with delinquent clients, however, you should be prepared to escalate through multiple contact methods should they fail to respond.
+Phone calls are by far the most personal contact method, however, they’re also the hardest to verify should the conflict come to a legal head.
 Certified mail is the most traditional and most traceable way to issue delinquent payment notices.
 Showing up in-person is almost always a bad idea.

-Handling Negotiation Attempts
+Handling Payment Negotiation Attempts

 Whether or not you offer a payment plan depends on the situation, however having a defined contractual system for that payment plan is important.
 By formalizing the process you’ll maintain professionalism and prevent your clients from abusing your good will.
 Above all, get it in writing.

-Make It Explicit
+Make Payment System Explicit